 Photocatalytic disintegration is a novel approach to eliminate pollution.
 The method utilizes the semiconductor titanium dioxide to degrade organic molecules in the presence of ultraviolet (UV) light.
 In this study, it is shown how the capabilities of several types of catalyst designs degrade the non-polar substance diesel fuel and the polar substance methylene blue.
-The floating design of foam glass coated with titanium dioxide could reduce the concentration of diesel fuel by 329 mg/L in 16 h; the submerged designs for coated glass fiber and coated steel grid could reduce methylene blue concentration by 96.6% after 4 h and 99.1% after 6 h, respectively.
+The floating design of foam glass coated with titanium dioxide could reduce the concentration of diesel fuel by 329 mg/L in 16 h; the submerged designs for coated glass fiber and coated steel grit could reduce methylene blue concentration by 96.6% after 4 h and 99.1% after 6 h, respectively.
 It could be shown that photocatalysis is a promising cost- and energy-efficient method for managing air and water pollution.
 It can be established as a low-technology method without requiring the use of a conventional source of energy, given an adequate amount of sun hours, or as an additional cleaning stage in water treatment plants using UV-LEDs.

 Floating photocatalysts for solar photocatalysis.

 Low tech application for the treatment of surface water.

 Mineral oil-based pollution of water bodies is a problem worldwide today.
 The sources of pollution are diverse and include roadways, accidents, pollution from shipping, etc. Polluted water can be found in rainwater retention areas, docks, and, ultimately, in the natural water resources.
 Additionally, anthropogenic trace substances, such as pharmaceuticals, additives from personal care products, industrial chemicals, and pesticides, have been the focus of urban water management research for some time (Bergmann et al. 2011).
 Particularly in the context of further wastewater treatment, these substances and the process-technical possibilities for their elimination from water are considered.